Trek into the wild and experience Sumatra’s natural beauty.

 Take a challenging five-day hike through Gunung Leuser National Park traversing Sumatra’s wild jungles, lush rainforests, rugged mountains and pristine rivers as you search for orangutans in the heart of Sumatra.

-Trek the dense jungle as you learn of traditional bush medicines used by the local tribes people.
+Trek the dense jungle as you learn of traditional bush medicines used by the local tribe’s people.
 Camp under the stars with the jungle canopy blanketing you with the incredible sounds of wildlife.
 Your guides will teach you how to track wildlife and understand their calls.
 Fish in the traditional way in the jungle streams for your dinner and enjoy a rafting experience through one of the most pristine regions of Sumatra

 Welcome to Medan, Sumatra!
-After clearing immigration and customs, your guide and driver will be waiting at the arrival’s hall.
-From the airport, transport will be provided to Bukit Lawang, in Gunung Leuser National Park.
-The journey will take approximately 3-4 hrs from Medan, passing Binjai town along the way.
+After clearing immigration and customs, your guide and driver will be waiting at the arrival hall.
+From the airport, transport will be provided to Bukit Lawang in Gunung Leuser National Park.
+The journey will take approximately 3-4 hrs from Medan (108km), passing Binjai town along the way, with an expected arrival time in Bukit Lawang of 12:00pm.
+Stop for a lunch break at a local restaurant enroute or upon arrival to Bukit Lawang (not included).

 Delve further into the jungle where you will have your first chance to view the orangutans in their natural environment.
 You will likely hear them rustling in the branches before you see them.
 After your walk, return to the hotel in Bukit Lawang.
 (D)